AlicanTanacan/Ubiqum-IOT-Analytics-Task-1/README.md

 Version 1 is about obtaining the data by sql query and date/time treatment Version 2 is about exploring the original data that can be acquired from UCI Machine Learning Rep.
-Version 3 is about preparing a clean data for visualization Version 4 is about data visualization and exploratory data analyses
+Version 3 is about preparing a clean data for visualization.
+Version 4 is about data visualization and exploratory data analyses.

 Tutorials:
 Tutorials are about learning dplyr.
 Please see the link.